 than the average law firms to provide you with personal attention throughout

-- With more than 36 years of experience, attorney Dan Cytryn has tried more
+- With 40 years of experience, attorney Dan Cytryn has tried more

 than 100 jury trials and has handled almost 50 appeals.
 You can feel at